• Skip to main content

 In the 1850s, Sultan Abdulmecid decided to build Dolmabahce Palace.
 Nikogos Balyan and Garabet Balyan built a structure using Neo-Classical and Baroque architectural styles.
 They also crowned the architecture of the building with Ottoman decoration elements.

-Insider’s Note: While Dolmabahce Palace often steals the spotlight, it represents just the tip of the iceberg when it comes to the legacy of the Balyan family.
-These visionary Armenian architects reshaped the Bosphorus shoreline with elegant palaces and waterfront mosques, crafting much of what we now recognize as the modern visual identity of Istanbul.
-Their transformative impact is often compared to that of Mimar Sinan in the 16th century.
+Insider’s Note: While Dolmabahce Palace often steals the spotlight, it represents only the tip of the iceberg when it comes to the legacy of the Balyan family.
+These visionary Armenian architects reshaped the Bosphorus shoreline with elegant palaces and waterfront mosques, defining much of what we now recognize as Istanbul’s modern visual identity.
+Their transformative impact on the city is often compared to that of Mimar Sinan in the 16th century.

 4. Interior Decoration of the Palace